 The species name babylonica originates from Psalm 137: "By the rivers of Babylon we sat down and wept when we remembered Zion.
 There on the willow trees we hung our harps."
 The trees were actually poplars, but the botanical name still stands today whereas the Bible passage has been corrected in some modern versions.

 Like all willows, the sap from the tree's bark contains salicylic acid which is a natural anti-inflammatory and pain reliever.
 References to its medicinal properties go back to the ancient civilizations of Mesopotamia, Egypt, Greece, and North America.
 The white willow, Salix alba, is best known in the development of aspirin and its more modern derivatives.
 Willow bark is still used around the world today in herbal formulations.

 Willows are fast growing.
-This tree can gain 10 feet in a year until it reaches 30-50 ft. in height and 20-40 feet in width.
-Although deciduous, it offers a long season of beautiful foliage.
+This tree can gain 2 feet in a year until it reaches 30-50 ft. in height with equal spread.
+Although deciduous, it offers a long season of beautiful foliage which is green with a white underside.
 Often the first to leaf-out in spring and the last to drop them in fall, it is a wonderful shade specimen.

 Here in the West we equate the weeping willow with mourning and sadness, often seeing it in cemeteries and memorial parks.
 The trees are actually planted there as symbols of rebirth and immortality, significant in Eastern philosophy.
 Willows are also associated with the water that flows nearby and the moon's influence upon it.
 They are believed to be enchanted, evoking emotions and bringing psychic clarity, and have been revered in pagan celebrations since ancient times.
 The willow symbolizes femininity and the springing forth of life.